 A burning feeling after peeing is not always due to an infection.
-Other possible causes include painful bladder syndrome, urethral stricture disease, prostatitis, and kidney disease.
+Other possible causes include painful bladder syndrome, urethral stricture, prostatitis, and kidney disease.

-Some less common conditions can also cause a burning feeling after urination when there is no infection present.
+Some less common conditions can also cause a burning feeling after urination when no infection is present.

-This article will look at the less common causes of UTI-like symptoms and explain when to seek medical help.
+This article examines the less common causes of UTI-like symptoms and explains when to seek medical help.

 An injury or infection can cause urethral stricture disease.
 Stricture means a restriction or narrowing that happens when there is a blockage or partial blockage of the urethra.

 Urethral stricture disease is more common in males because they have a longer urethra than females.
-The condition does not always have an obvious cause.
+The condition does not always have an apparent cause.